Daeho-Son/youtube-clone/README.md

 # youtube-clone

- - After watching the lecture, youtube-clone
+ - Trying to make it after watching the lecture

 # To Do